hth313/boost41/doc/compare.rst

 compares X to a register pointed to be the Y register, essentially ``X < IND Y?``.

-The boost module provides four prompting generic compare functions ``=``, ``≠``, ``<`` and ``<=``.
+The Boost module provides four prompting generic compare functions ``=``, ``≠``, ``<`` and ``<=``.
 It should be fairly obvious what they do.
 They take two arguments and will prompt for its two arguments.
 With these you can create any compare you like, i.e. ``X < 10?``